dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ---
 # required metadata

-title: Create compliance policy for Android for WorktitleSuffix: "Intune Azure preview"
+title: Create compliance policy for Android for WorktitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to create a compliance policy for Android for Work devices."
+description: Learn how to create a compliance policy for Android for Work devices."
 keywords:
 author: andredm7
 ms.author: andredm